berarma/sudmon/README.md

 them from there.

-This code is based on what I've learned from reading [https://github.com/seneye/SUDDriver](the code that Seneye has kindly released).
-The [https://github.com/dhallgb/Seneye-MQTT/blob/master/protocol.mdown](writing about the protocol that Doug Hall has written) has been also very useful.
+This code is based on what I've learned from reading [the code that Seneye has kindly released](https://github.com/seneye/SUDDriver).
+The [writing about the protocol that Doug Hall has written](https://github.com/dhallgb/Seneye-MQTT/blob/master/protocol.mdown) has been also very useful.

 The goals of this release are helping debug the protocol and making possible the automation of the readings at home.